lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Hopefully though, you use R Markdown!
-We can use the build table function to convert this table data into a Markdown table.
-You now have your basic characteristics table when presenting your cohort analysis!
+If you use R Markdown, we can use the build-underscore-table function to convert this table data into a Markdown table.
+Now you have a basic characteristics table to use when presenting your cohort analysis!

 ---